Tomah resident retires from federal service

-Pliner's service includes time in the active-duty Navy and as a military technician with the Wisconsin National Guard.

-Fort McCoy Garrison Commander Col. David J. Pinter Sr. presented Pliner with a Commander's Award for Civilian Service, Certificate of Retirement with pin, and Certificate of Appreciation.
+Fort McCoy Garrison Commander Col. David J. Pinter Sr. presents Melvin A. Pliner Jr. with a Commander's Award for Civilian Service in December 2016.
+Pliner is a resident of Tomah, Wis.
+(Contributed photo)

 |Date Taken: